Government Digital Identity Services : User-friendly eGov services even more inclusive

 Citizen's uptake is certainly the most challenging aspect of a national eGovernment scheme but the digital dividends, the benefits from using these secure digitization technologies, are being translated into growth, jobs and services in the most succesful countries.

-Coesys eGov radically simplifies the end-user interface to provide enhanced ease of use.
+The Gemalto services radically simplify the end-user interface to provide enhanced ease of use.

 To make access to eGovernment services even more inclusive, the solution's portal-based universal browser access now offers compatibility with Apple Safari and Google Chrome in addition to Microsoft Internet Explorer and Mozilla Firefox.
 Engineered to deliver the highest possible level of online security, the latest release now enables digital signatures for both PDF documents and online forms.

-In addition to plug-and-play connectivity from computer, Coesys eGov features easy deployment that belies its highly sophisticated architecture and functionalities.
+In addition to plug-and-play connectivity from computer, the Gemalto services feature easy deployment that belies its highly sophisticated architecture and functionalities.

 National identity schemes